Advising and Placement in Spanish

-- The student requests the by-arrangement course two terms in advance with a formally written course proposal (the Spanish advisor has a template you can use).
+- The student requests the by-arrangement course two terms in advance with a formally written course proposal (the Spanish adviser has a template you can use).

 - The student has successfully completed coursework at this level with the professor from whom s/he solicits the course.

-First, find alternate classes that fit your schedule.
+First, add yourself to the wait list.
+Next, find alternate classes that fit your schedule.
 Then, attend the first day of the class you want to register for to see if space opens up.
 Only the instructor of the course can permit you to add the course.
-Neither the WLL department nor the Spanish advisor can add you.
+Neither the WLL department nor the Spanish adviser can add you.

 It sometimes happens that your classes show up in the wrong place on your DARS report.
-For example, classes you may have intended to count toward your junior cluster show up as electives for your major.
-Your advisor can fix this.
-Please drop in during open-advising hours with a printed DARS report and highlight the classes you would like to have moved.
+Your adviser can fix this.
+Please email your adviser and explain the changes you would like made.

 It’s easy!
 Fill out the application for your degree and turn it in at the office of degree requirements.
-Applications are available in Neuberger Hall room 104 and online: www.pdx.edu/registration/preparing-graduation
+This should be complete two terms prior to your expected graduation date.
+Applications are available in Neuberger Hall room 104 and online: www.pdx.edu/registration/graduation

 Check the Academic Calendar for application deadlines: www.pdx.edu/registration/academic-calendar

-When you apply to graduate, the office of degree requirements audits your degree, then sends the audit paperwork to your major advisor, who signs off, noting any unfulfilled requirements.
-The audit is then sent back to the office of degree requirements and you will be notified by that office if you have any outstanding requirements to fulfill before graduating.
+When you apply to graduate, the office of degree requirements audits your degree.
+You will be notified by that office if you have any outstanding requirements to fulfill before graduating.